fgero/dhcpv6-mod/docs/CONFIGURE.md

 (please replace ethx.832 with your interface and vlanid)

-This will not change anything but generate a useful log like this one (the values are not mine, they come from test-files/interface.json) :
+This will not do anything other than generating a useful log like this one (the values are not mine, they come from test-files/interface.json) :

 ```console
 [dhcpv6-mod] NOTE: running in test mode using interface eth4.832